Antony1060/gas-orm/README.md

 }
 ```

 Inverse relations are eagerly loaded when the parent is queried.
-The field derefs to the inner type (`Vec` or `Option`), so you can iterate directly:
+The field implements a `Deref` to the inner type (`Vec` or `Option`), so you can iterate directly:

 ```rust
 let author = author::Model::find_by_key(&db, 1).await?.unwrap();